-The distribution includes a test harness, test\gnupg.py, which contains unit tests (with integrated doctests) covering the functionality described above.
+The distribution includes a test harness, test\gnupg.py, which contains unit tests covering the functionality described above.
 You can invoke test\gnupg.py with one or more optional command-line arguments.
 If no arguments are provided, all tests are run.
 If arguments are provided, they collectively determine which of the tests will be run: